-Shareholders, Key Employees, Primary Management Officials, Gaming Establishments and Suppliers of Gaming Goods and Services;
+- (a) Applications, financial statements, fingerprints, contracts, Licenses, suspension and cancellation notices and correspondences of all Applicants, including Management Entities or Controlling Shareholders, Key Employees, Primary Management Officials, Gaming Establishments and Suppliers of Gaming Goods and Services; - (b) Commission Licenses; - (c) Meeting minutes from all Commission meetings; - (d) Compact compliances; - (e) Reports relating to customer disputes, complaints or other issues that affect the integrity of the Gaming Operation;

-- (b) Commission Licenses; - (c) Meeting minutes from all Commission meetings; - (d) Compact compliance; - (e) Reports relating to customer disputes, complaints or other issues that affect the integrity of the Gaming Operation; - (f) Commission budget and expenditures; - (g) Council communications and correspondences; - (h) Gaming Device list pursuant to Section 4.11 of this Ordinance; and - (i) Any other records or documents the Commission deems necessary or appropriate. - Section 2.12 Reports.
+- (f) Commission budget and expenditures; - (g) Council communications and correspondences; - (h) Gaming Device list pursuant to Section 4.11 of this Ordinance; and - (i) Any other records or documents the Commission deems necessary or appropriate.

+Section 2.13 Reports.
 The Commission shall make quarterly reports to the Council within thirty (30) days after the end of each quarter.
-Such Reports shall contain the following information: - (a) number and types of Licenses issued during the previous quarter; - (b) information regarding License denials, suspensions or revocations; - (c) report of any events of non-compliance, breach or violations of this Ordinance, the Rules, the Compact, IGRA, License or any other law or regulation; provided, however, that these reports are not the subject of or relating to a pending investigation being conducted by the Commission, or hearing before the Commission; - (d) a report of Commission expenditures for the prior quarter; - (e) a summary of any Commission travel and training; - (g) all other information which the Commission deems relevant in order to keep the Council informed and current on all Gaming regulatory matters.
+Such Reports shall contain the following information:

+- (a) number and types of Licenses issued during the previous quarter; - (b) information regarding License denials, suspensions or revocations; - (c) report of any events of non-compliance, breach or violations of this Ordinance, the Rules, the Compact, IGRA, License or any other law or regulation; provided, however, that these reports are not the subject of or relating to a pending investigation being conducted by the Commission, or hearing before the Commission; - (d) a report of Commission expenditures for the prior quarter; - (e) a summary of any Commission travel and training; - (f) all other information which the Commission deems relevant in order to keep the Council informed and current on all Gaming regulatory matters.

 Nothing in this Section shall authorize or permit the Commission to provide the Council with any information pertaining to a pending investigation being conducted by the Commission or hearing before the Commission.
 All such information shall be kept confidential.
-Any willful or careless breach of this provision shall present due cause for removal of the person from office and a penalty of up to \$5,000 (FIVE THOUSAND DOLLARS) for each offense.
+Any willful or careless breach of this provision shall present due cause for removal of the person from office and a penalty of up to \$5,000.00 (FIVE THOUSAND DOLLARS) for each offense.
 Claims of such disclosure shall be presented to the Commission within 60 days of the act complained of, or within 60 days the disclosure becomes known, whichever is later.